fvckyoumate/UltimateDoomBuilder/Source/Plugins/UDBScript/docs/htmldoc/docs/gettingstarted.md

 ```

 !!! attention
-    This only works if either side of arithmetic operation is of type `Vector2D` or `Vector3D`.
+    Vector arithmetic only works if either side of arithmetic operation is of type `Vector2D` or `Vector3D`.
 That means that for example the following code will *not* result in a vector:<br>
 	`let v1 = [ 2, 3 ] + [ 4, 5 ]; // Results in the string "2, 34, 5"`

 ### Working with map elements

-Map elements (things, sectors, sidedefs etc.) can be accessed through the global `Map` object.
+Map elements (things, sectors, linedefs, sidedefs, vertices) can be accessed through the global `Map` object.
 This object has methods that return an array of map elements, for example `Map.getSectors()` returns an array of `Sector` objects, which are are all sectors in the map.
 There are also methods to get all selected (for example `Map.getSelectedSectors()`) and marked (for example `Map.getMarkedSectors()`) map elements.
 These map elements can then be modified, see the documentation for the particular map element type in the API section.

 !!! note
     "Marking" a map element is a way to denote that something happened to this map element.
 For example when using the `Map.drawLines()` method all new geometry will be marked.